Hindu Shahis: Re-conquest of Kabul and invasion of Ghazna

-Lalliya was the first Shahi noted by Kalhana, he is depicted as a great ruler with enormous strength to the standard where kings of other regions would seek shelter in his capital of Udabhanda, a change from the previous capital of Kabul.
+Lalliya was the first Shahi noted by Kalhana.
+While he has been stated by Kalhana to be a great ruler with enormous strength to the standard where kings of other regions would seek shelter in his capital Udabhanda (Hund), transferred there from the previous capital of Kabul, this description is at odds with absence of his mention in the list of al-Biruni and that, according to Kalhana, how easily he appears to have been defeated by Utpala dynasty.
 Ya'qub is not known to have annexed or invaded the country of Gandhara and it is assumed by Rehman that it was under the kingship of Lalliya.

-Khudrayaka, the Saffarid governor of Kabul, is noted to have ended his reign in 880 CE, however it is unknown what brought about his downfall.
-It is assumed Lalliya was implicated as when Kabul is next mentioned in 900 CE, it is described as reverting back as Shahi territory.
+Khudrayaka, the Saffarid governor of Kabul, is noted to have ended his reign in 880 CE; while it is unknown what brought about his downfall, it is assumed Lalliya was implicated in it as when Kabul is next mentioned in 900 CE, it is described as reverting back as Shahi territory.
 Amr ibn al-Layth succeeded Yaqub as the Amr of the Saffarid dynasty in 879 CE.
-The Tarikh-i Sistan records 'two Indian kings', reconstructed as Toramana and Asata described as governors and sons of Lalliya, are stated to have taken advantage of Amr al-Layth's preoccupation with rebellions in Khorasan and to have successfully invaded Ghazni in 900 CE, defeating the Saffarid governor named as Fardaghin, though the Tarikh does not make it clear whether it was the region of Zabulistan or of the city.
+The Tarikh-i Sistan records 'two Indian kings', reconstructed as Toramana (also known as Kamalavarman) and Asata (Āśtapāla) (Note: Actual names are Nāsad ناسد, which Rahman takes as error for Āśata آشت, a name known from Ferishta, and Ālaman آلمان, which he reconstructs as Toramana and otherwise known from Kalhana to ascend later as Kamaluka.) and described as governors and sons of Lalliya, who are stated to have taken advantage of Amr al-Layth's preoccupation with rebellions in Khorasan and to have successfully invaded Ghazni in 900 CE, defeating the Saffarid governor named as Fardaghin, though the Tarikh does not make it clear whether it was the region of Zabulistan or of the city.

-Aggression with the Utpala dynasty
+Conflict with the Utpala dynasty

-Kalhana notes that Lalliya was a significant ally of the Gujrati ruler Alakhana against the machinations of the Utpala dynasty, whose ruler Samkaravarman invaded the Hindu Shahis c.
-902 CE, however Kalhana further states that Lalliya's 'mighty glory outshone the kings of the north'.
-Samkaravarman was killed by a stray arrow in Hazara, with scholars stating Lalliya's role in his death.
-A year later, his successor Gopalavarman re-invaded Shahi territory to depose a rebellious Shahi, and installed Lalliya's son Toramana with the new name of "Kamaluka".
+Kalhana notes that Lalliya was a significant ally of one Alakhana against the machinations of the Utpala dynasty, whose ruler Samkaravarman invaded the Hindu Shahis c.
+902 CE.
+Kalhana further states that Lalliya's 'mighty glory outshone the kings of the north'.
+Samkaravarman was killed by a stray arrow in Urasā.
+A year later, his successor Gopalavarman invaded Shahi territory to depose a rebellious Shahi, and installed Lalliya's son Toramana with the new name of "Kamaluka".
 (Note: From Kalhana's description, Gopalavarman appears to have effected a regime-change to install a more docile ruler.)